Hi Hi and welcome! I am Judith, the founder, implementor, author, translator and coffee girl of the GRAN CANARIA

 How it all began…

 When I started this Online Guide as a hobby, all I wanted was to test and write reviews for restaurants, bars and eateries in general.
 That is why I called this Website the “GranCanariaRGuide” , as in Restaurant Guide, to begin with.

 But after only a few reviews I realized I also needed to share my experience about all the other businesses, new places, views and more I discovered almost on a daily basis.
 By the end of 2014 I changed the name to THE R GUIDE, and aimed at doing this full time.

 In January 2015 I had my first paying clients, and a little later employed my first helpers as freelancers.
 Craig, Kirsi, Juan, Marzella and Amanda came on board.
 Kirsi still to this day is our main Finnish translator.

 Encarna, our native Canarian wizard came on board later, helping here and there, making sure that no Spanish phrase sounded weird to the Canarians.
 Michael joined and took on the job of helping me translate to German and wrote a few articles.

 In 2017 Joyce joined the team, helping me run the ever growing number of Social Media accounts – our own accounts as well as the numerous client accounts.
-The company grew steadily as our satisfied clients were recommending our services to their friends, and our own Social Media accounts became well known in Gran Canaria.
+The company grew steadily as our satisfied clients were recommending our services to friends and business partners, and our own Social Media accounts became well known in Gran Canaria.
 You can follow our progress in About Us.

 In 2018 a new era began when we re-designed the website, made it light speed fast and beautiful.
 The steadily growing multilingual guide needed a new name – one which every nationality could pronounce and which was easy to spell: GRAN CANARIA REGIONAL was born!

 How did I get to Gran Canaria